code42/code42cli/docs/userguides/cases.md

 code42 cases bulk generate-template add
 ```

-2. Use the CSV template to enter each trusted activity's information.
+2. Use the CSV template to enter the case and file event information.
    The `number` and `event_id` fields are required.
 The `number` refers to the identifying case number to add the events, and the `event_id` refers to the ID of the file exposure event to associate with the case.

 3. Save the CSV file.